kaltura/kaltura-player-js/docs/api.md

 ## isInPictureInPicture

-Is in picture in picture.
+Is in picture in picture mode.

 ### Examples